kwinelex/task-tracker/about/team.md

 > **TASK TRACKER** is a project built for help on project, task of staff and other option if someone need to note for remember.

 ## 2. Getting Started
->Peoject enviroment setup with HTML,CSS, BOOTSTRAP, PHP and connect to data with MYSQL.
+>Pរoject enviroment setup with HTML,CSS, BOOTSTRAP, PHP and connect to data with MYSQL.

 ### 2.1.
 WEB FEATURES
 - Admin User